Alammahadika/russianmirgation/README.md

 | **Crime**              | `296 foreign citizens illegally`, `crackdown illegal migrants`             | Law enforcement against illegal migration and human trafficking              |
 | **Economy**            | `countries highest shares remittances`, `remittances labor migrants`       | Migrant remittances as significant economic contributors                    |

 From the results of the Bigram analysis that connects the frameworks and news narratives, it was found that the Safety framework has the highest frequency, with narratives such as "terrorist attack crocus city" and "caution light recent military".
 This shows that the Safety framework is more associated with the issue of terrorism threats and military activities.
+Than i created analysis Relation Narrative Framework, aims for find any frameworks into news narrative.